tranSMART-Foundation/transmart-docker/README.md

 ### How to start

-This is a **Dockerfile** which **needs** a special compute host with **Docker engine** installed on it.
-To proceed to, you can follow few steps described on the official Docker website: https://docs.docker.com/
+There is a **Dockerfile** here, along with supporting material.
+One must use the **docker** command along with a special compute host, a **docker machine**.
+To install these elements, follow the install steps described on the official Docker website: https://docs.docker.com/

-Docker must run in the context of a docker environment linked to a running docker-machine; once set up the, "docker" command will be available.
-In addition, you will need to know the docker-machine's local IP address; use the command docker-machine ip default (where default is the name of the docker-machine) to obtain the machine's local IP address, referred to as *transmartIP*, below.
+Docker must run in the context of a docker environment linked to a running docker-machine; once set up the, docker command will be available.
+In addition, you will need to know the docker-machine's local IP address; use the command **docker-machine ip default** (where default is the name of the docker-machine) to obtain the machine's local IP address, referred to as *transmartIP*, below.